DanMorriss/music-theory-quiz/README.md

 ### Future Features

 - Add congratulations, you answered all the questions.
+- Add a database to score all users highscores outside of local storage.

 [Back to top](<#contents>)
 ## Technologies Used
 ### Languages
-- HTML - for
+- HTML - for the page content.
-- CSS - for
+- CSS - for the styling.
-- JavaSript - for
+- JavaSript - for the functionality of the game and storing the game questions.

 [Back to top](<#contents>)
 ## Testing

 ### Code Validation
-Testing using the Google Chrome Dev Tools was used throughout the build of the site.
-Below you can see the results of the W3C HTML and CSS checkers for the finished site.
+Testing using the Google Chrome Dev Tools was used throughout the build of the game.
+Below you can see the results of the W3C HTML, CSS & JavaScript checkers for the finished site.

 #### W3C HTML Checker